will never increase

 A hosted payment page is great for keeping the look and feel of your existing website for a seamless transaction for your customers.
 At checkout, customers are redirected to a hosted TSYS page that matches your branding and then transactions are processed securely using encryption technology.
 Updates are made automatically to ensure compliance.

-TSYS offers Ingenico brand credit card terminals if you need to purchase equipment.
-Terminals process transactions quickly and securely and several popular brands are available.
+TSYS offers Ingenico brand credit card terminals as well as its own line of POS systems and readers, called Vital POS systems.
+Terminals process transactions quickly and securely.
 Features vary by terminal, but may include options such as backlit keys, LCD screens, PIN debit capability, EMV capability, and more.

 Available models may change from time to time, but you can check currently available models by signing into your CardFellow account to browse TSYS’s equipment inventory.